Water and Land Restoration

 Natural and Clean Water with Native Nature

+The native trees' diverse and widespread network of soil-reinforcing roots thus provides a stabilizing and, for the future, welcoming ground for an advancing culture where native vegetation enlightens the importance of original Nature for human health.
 The consequence of ignoring natural sciences within Nature is grave because this groundwater phenomenon is of fundamental importance for any population to create their future health or prosperity.
 The accumulating effect of vegetation and soil layers is crucial as both a water purifying filter and the only source distributor of purified water to natural underground reservoirs.
-Regrettably, humankind's harmful interference against this purifying and protective vegetation, soil layers and their combined connection of ancient synergy laid its feeble ground by misdeeds of culture's corruption with acute poverty from early civilizations up to modern times.
+Regrettably, humankind's misdeeds against Nature have caused harmful interference against this purifying and protective synergy effect from vegetation and soil layers throughout history.
+Hence, the combined mismanagement from early cultures' misdeeds frequently caused its ruin with a fragile and feeble base and acute poverty from early civilizations up to modern times.

 Underground Reservoirs

-These historically and very early developed technical and geological-based methods for managing and saving enormous amounts of water that are often technically complex and aesthetically grandiose.
+Historically and very early developed technical and geological-based methods for managing and saving enormous amounts of water are often technically complex and aesthetically exquisite.
+The historical constructions to securely harbour water appear in the picture to the left.
 The methods of this water technology vary significantly between different cultures and continents.
-Still, in the legacy of history, they are the basis of ancient civilizations' most essential and original technological achievements.
-However, the quality and quantity of water depend on a well-covered landscape of healthy native vegetation.
-Videos: Planting Saplings.
-Videos: Planting Technology
+Still, in history's legacy, they are the basis of ancient civilizations' most decisive and original technological achievements and their ability to progress in today's high-tech development.

 The Problem With Foreign and Incompatible Trees